jundalisay/superb/content/en/research/ibn-khaldun/muqaddimah/chapter-2/part-09.md

-+++
+---
-title= "Group Feeling and Purity of lineage" description= "Purity of lineage is found only among the savage because of the poor life, hard conditions, and bad habitats that are peculiar to the Arabs." image= "/covers/muq.jpg" linkb= "/research/ibn-khaldun/muqaddimah/" linkbtext= "Index" linkf= "/research/ibn-khaldun/muqaddimah/" linkftext= "Index" heading= "Part 2b"
+title: "Group Feeling and Purity of Lineage"
+description: "Purity of lineage is found only among the savage because of the poor life, hard conditions, and bad habitats that are peculiar to the Arabs"
-+++
+image: "/covers/muq.jpg"
+icon: "/icons/ibn.jpg"
+heading: "Part 22"
+date: 2020-01-24
+---

 ## 9. Purity of lineage is found only among the savage